Madrid, SPAIN, March 6, 2018

-IATA, represented by Lindi-Lee Kirkman, Manager Safety and Flight Operations Africa, said “the new PBN route structure in the Sudan Airspace provides airlines with many opportunities to improve operational efficiencies in the Khartoum flight information region.
+Lindi-Lee Kirkman, Manager Safety and Flight Operations Africa, IATA, said “The new PBN route structure in the Sudan Airspace provides airlines with many opportunities to improve operational efficiencies in the Khartoum flight information region.
 We are delighted to have contributed to this ambitious project and are impatient to fly the new routes!”

-For Ethiopian Airlines, Moges Abara, Flight dispatch and Navigation manager explained “the new airspace exceeds our expectations.”
+For Moges Abara, Flight dispatch and Navigation manager of Ethiopian Airlines, “the new airspace exceeds our expectations.”

 Marc Chiesa, CEO of CGX AERO and Stephane Durand, Executive Director of DSNA Services are “honoured to have accompanied SCAA in this very demanding and ambitious challenge.
 It is the result of an excellent long-term cooperation between Sudanese and French civil aviation experts.”